Sophia Soshigaya International House

 ・Live together understanding and accepting all differences

-・Become leading agents of creating the culture, atmosphere and order of the House
+・Become leading agents of creating the culture, atmosphere and order of the dormitory

 Living Group